laelabaugh/olist-ecommerce-revenue-analysis/README.md

 - **Satisfaction rate:** 80% of reviews are 4 stars or higher, indicating healthy overall satisfaction.

 - **Impact of delivery:** On-time/early deliveries and late deliveries similar satisfaction rates of around 80%.
 This could suggest that delivery timing has less impact than expected.
-This could suggest that estimated delivery windows are conservatively set.
+This could suggest that estimated delivery windows are conservatively set, which could be why they are so similar across regions.

 - **Category satisfaction:** Telephony (which has a satisfaction score of 4.29) and Toys (with a score of 4.28) lead in customer satisfaction, while Perfumery (4.21) slightly underperforms.
 All categories remain above 4.0.